Prolia® injection

 • dental disease

-• having surgery or tooth extraction
+• surgery or tooth extraction

 • infection